wcarhart/aerogram/README.md

 **What setup is required?**

 No setup! `aerogram` will alert you if your environment isn't configured correctly, and how to fix it.
 It is **highly** suggested that you add your `ssh` keys via `ssh-keygen` to the desired host so you don't have to enter your password every time you send a message.
-If you dont' know how to do this, follow [this tutorial](https://askubuntu.com/a/46935/838525).
+If you don't know how to do this, follow [this tutorial](https://askubuntu.com/a/46935/838525).

 **Yes, but what are the *actual* requirements?**
 * Only supported for *Bash* on *MacOS* or *Linux*.